 The United States has the highest incarceration rate in the world.
-This course examines how the prison industrial complex evolved, and how the legacy of slavery, modern immigration policy, and overt and masked racism impact arrests, indictments, and sentencing.
-We explore why people are wrongly condemned and evaluate the effectiveness of the process for exoneration, and we ask about the training law enforcement officers, prison wardens, juries, and judges receive.
-The course culminates with a collaborative project on how our system can be reformed to reduce crime and improve justice.
+This course examines how the prison industrial complex evolved and how the legacy of slavery and overt and masked racism impact arrests, indictments, and sentencing.
+We explore why people are wrongly condemned and evaluate the effectiveness of the process for exoneration.
+We also ask about the training received by law enforcement officers, prison wardens, juries, and judges.
+The course culminates with a project on how our system can be reformed to reduce crime and improve justice.
 By the end of this course, students will have a framework for understanding the socio-economics and politics of the United States penal system.

 WHAT STUDENTS SAY